XaspMe/QA_API/README.md

 <h4>C# Core 3.1 Full REST API training project.
 <br><br>
 The project allows:<br>
-Using API:
+Using API:<br>

 *  Add / display a question and answer on a specific topic.
 *  Add / display topics for questions.
 *  The application can be used for theoretical preparation before tests or interviews.
 For exams or certification.<br>

 There is no client because the project is used for practice in studying the technology used and is a prototype
 <br><br>